abhinav-i7/abhinav-i7/README.md

 ## Hi there 👋
-- I'm a computer science currently doing Btech. in CSE
+👨‍🎓 I'm currently in 3rd year studying Btech. in CSE
-- MERN Stack Developer
+💻 MERN Stack Developer
-- Coder
+👨‍💻 Coder
-- Hobbies: Yoga, Swimming
+🏅 Hobbies: Yoga, Swimming
 <!--
 **abhinav-i7/abhinav-i7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.